- About Us

 Tuesday afternoon – House assembly where children work together across the age range to promote citizenship, responsibility and an understanding of current affairs

 Friday – Celebration Assembly to develop positive attitudes to learning and work ethic where parents are invited into school to see children receive awards for their individual hard work and effort, team work, attendance, uniform and sporting achievements.

 Parents have the right to withdraw their child from Religious Education and Collective Worship.

 At Whitecliffe Academy, we are tremendously proud of our pupils sporting achievements and aim to give every child the opportunity to participate in as large a range of sports and other physical activity as possible.
 Our main aim is for each child to try their best and reach their full potential developing skills and enjoyment in games, gymnastics, dance, athletics, swimming and outdoor pursuits.
 We also hope that, with support, they will adopt a healthy lifestyle outside school and in later life.
 We have a wide range of activities and clubs which allows pupils to participate and achieve in a fun, safe environment.
 Clubs include:

 The programmes of study that we deliver are also aimed at developing an understanding of the need for safety, develop co-ordination, self-confidence, co-operation and enjoyment.
 We teach our children “Physical Literacy” that includes physical, thinking, social and emotional skills.
 We participate in many festivals organised by our School Sports Partnership and enjoy visiting new places and making friends with children from other schools and academies.

 Children are divided into 3 teams, Endeavour, Resolution and Discovery.
 Each child is given a PE kit in the colour of their house.
 Every year we have a Sports day and all the children have the opportunity to try a variety of modern and more traditional events.
 The winning team is presented with a large shield for the year which is engraved and then displayed in the hall.

-We have been awarded the “Gold” Kitemark for the last two years in recognition of our success and commitment towards physical activity and school sport.
+We have been awarded the “Gold” Kitemark for the last three years in recognition of our success and commitment towards physical activity, PE and school sport.